 One way is to frame it in what is called a Floater Frame.
 This is an "L" shaped frame profile that does not have a lip to cover the edge of the canvas.
 The canvas is attached with screws to the bottom face of the "L" in the floater.
 It can be attached with a gap of 1/4" to 1/2", giving the appearance of the canvas "floating" in the middle of the frame, or the canvas can be snug, up against the edge of the floater.
 Either way, the edge of the canvas is never covered up by the frame.
-Our rule of thumb for pull-away goes like this: 1/4" pull away for canvases up to 20 x 24, 3/8" pull away for canvases up to 30 x 40 and 1/2" pull away for anything larger than that.
+Our rule of thumb for pull-away goes like this: 1/4" pull away for canvases up to 36 x 48, 3/8" pull away for canvases larger than that.
 If the canvas is already stretched and is not square or perfectly symmetrical, a bigger amount of pull away is recommended to minimize the visual impact that the lack of squareness will have.

 A second option is to frame it with a standard wood frame that is deep enough for the stretcher bar used.
 Here, the lip of the frame will cover the canvas a little bit, usually no more than 1/4".
 Normally, in preservation framing, we will seal the inner surface of the frame where it comes in contact with the canvas, to prevent acid from seeping into the canvas from the wood of the frame.
 It also prevents the painted surface of the canvas from sticking to the frame where it makes contact.
 To do this, we use a narrow, foam-like tape called Volara on the back of the frame lip.
 Then, we use an aluminum backed, acid-free paper tape to seal the inside of the frame's rabbet (the part of the frame under the lip).